Delivery Hero (ETR:DHER) PT Set at €155.00 by JPMorgan Chase & Co.

-Delivery Hero (ETR:DHER) has been given a €155.00 ($176.14) price target by investment analysts at JPMorgan Chase & Co. in a report issued on Friday, Borsen Zeitung reports.
-JPMorgan Chase & Co.‘s target price would suggest a potential upside of 22.34% from the company’s current price.
+Delivery Hero (ETR:DHER) has been assigned a €155.00 ($176.14) price objective by analysts at JPMorgan Chase & Co. in a research report issued on Thursday, Borsen Zeitung reports.
+JPMorgan Chase & Co.‘s price target would indicate a potential upside of 31.02% from the company’s previous close.

 Delivery Hero SE offers online food ordering and delivery services.
 It operates approximately in 50 countries in Europe, the Middle East, North Africa, Asia, and the Americas.
 Delivery Hero SE has a strategic partnership agreement with Woowa Brothers Corp. to expand its Asian operations.
 The company was founded in 2011 and is headquartered in Berlin, Germany.